DataDog/libdatadog/data-pipeline/README.md

 # data-pipeline

+## Status
+Currently the project is a proof of concept so the API is not definitive and possible frequent changes should be expected.

 ## Modules

 - **TraceExporter**: provides a minimum viable product (MVP) to send traces to agents.
 The aim of the project at this